 In 2016 React Native framework’s Facebook developers announced that the React Native framework could support Windows and Tizen platforms as well.

-Problems that React Native has solved
+Problems resolved by React Native

 Future of React Native